sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 * Use a long USB extension lead if its done via connection to the configurator.

 The end result should be the `maggain_x` `maggain_y` `maggain_z` calibrated settings should not be greater that 100 points of each other, and as close to 1500 as possible.
 While `magzero_x`  `magzero_y` `magzero_z` can vary.
 But should never exceed +- 1000 on any axis.
 Any dramatic difference indicates a poor calibration.
 Or too much localized magnetic or electromagnetic interference.
 **Note**: A good calibration may take several attempts.
-So use the above settings for a reference to see if you can get the calibration any better.
+So use the above information as a reference if you attempt to obtain a more precise calibration.

 * Perform any tests away of sources of magnetic interference.
 Domestic appliances or even audio speakers can cause erroneous affects.
 Computer monitors may also interfere.